 About

-I enjoy conflating research with social causes that make a difference.
+I am generally interested in non-profit and social causes that make a positive difference.
+In particular, I find myself gravitating towards causes like AI safety, animal welfare and volunteering.
 In 2022, as part of MIT's Brave Behind Bars course, I taught Computer Science and mentored incarcerated individuals in New England prisons, which was featured in the Washington Post.
 I've enjoyed volunteering at the Harvard Square Homeless Shelter and volunteering backend help for the Humans of AI Podcast.
-In 2020, I founded my own podcast to drive the conversation on gender inequity and why women belong at the table.
+In 2020, I founded a podcast to drive the conversation on gender inequity and why women belong at the table.
+During this time, I also led operations at Harvard’s Coronavirus Visualization Team, where my team visualized the increase in gender-based violence during COVID-19.
+Some of my work is listed below.
+Click on the links to see more details.

 News